 Key Concepts

-Understand the core building blocks of ChairPulse, including equipment categories, room types, compliance primitives, subscription tiers, user roles, and task management.
+Understand the core building blocks of ChairPulse, including equipment categories, room types, compliance primitives, your subscription plan, user roles, and task management.

 Overview